Rocket.Chat AI App

 If the interaction was a UI interaction, the logs will be listed under the jobProcessor section.
 The following screenshot shows an example:

-For any other type of interaction, the logs will be listed under the executePostMessageSent section.
+The logs will be listed under the executePostMessageSent section for any other type of interaction.
 The following screenshot shows an example: